professormike/c/README.md

-# C (Winter 1161)
+# C (Summer 2016)

-Whoops, I accidentally created a branch with the wrong name
+This directory will keep class exercises we do throughout the summer